-5 Things That Will Immediately Improve Visitor Experience
+5 Things That Will Immediately Improve Visitors Experience

-Think about the last time you had a bad experience as a visitor to a facility: Maybe you felt unsafe about giving out your information while checking in, the receptionist wasn’t attentive or you sat alone in a lobby or conference room for an eternity with little to no communication.
+Think about the last time you had a bad experience as a visitor to a facility: Maybe you felt unsafe about giving out your information while checking in, the person greeting you wasn’t helpful, or you sat alone in a lobby or conference room for an eternity with little to no communication.
 If you experienced any of these problems, your impression of the organization is likely less than stellar.

 Luckily, it’s fairly easy to correct this issue.
 Here are five things you should do immediately to improve visitor experience.

-The old days of “line up and wait” are quickly disappearing.
+The old days of “line up and wait” are gone.
 Hotels are a great example of the new and improved check-in processes.
-From a completely customized greeting to checking in “at your leisure,” guests are experiencing a spectrum of approaches mixing new technology with exemplary customer service.
+From a completely customized greeting to checking in “at your leisure,” guests at hotels, businesses and beyond are experiencing a spectrum of approaches mixing new technology with exemplary customer service.

-The Bureau of Justice Statistics found that in 2014, an estimated 17 million Americans were victims of identity theft.
+The 2018 Identity Fraud Study released by Javelin Strategy & Research found that in 2017, 16.7 million Americans were victims of identity theft, up from 15.4 million in 2016.
 And nearly 2 million Americans are victims of workplace violence each year, which includes everything from physical attacks to threats, harassment and intimidation.
 The traditional pen-and-paper sign-in sheet just won’t cut it when it comes to protecting your employees, guests and property.

-Ask us how to use our visitor module and your company badging system to secure your workforce.
+Ask us how to use iOFFICE’s visitor management software with your company badging system to secure your workforce.

-Receptionists are the first and last ambassadors for your company — and they have the ability to make or break a visitor’s opinion of your customer service.
+Receptionists are the first and last ambassadors for your company — and they have the ability to make or break a visitor’s opinion of your company.
 Help your receptionists offer a consistently positive impression by reinforcing etiquette.
 Here are a few things to consider.

 - Dress code.
 A uniform or uniformed clothing creates a professional look tailored to your company brand and culture.
-The Hilton Hotel Sydney, Australia also includes a full-length mirror next to their employees’ door to promote pride in their appearance.
+The Hilton Sydney Hotel Sydney in Australia also includes a full-length mirror next to their employees’ door to promote pride in their appearance.

 - Scripted greetings.
 Welcoming words literally set the tone for a client’s visit.
-A salutatory script should include a friendly greeting, acknowledging the visitor’s value, identifying the employee and offering assistance.
+A salutatory script should include a friendly greeting, acknowledge the visitor’s value, identify the person speaking and offer assistance.
 And most importantly, it should sound genuine.

 - Require regular training.
 Being on the front line can be intimidating.
-Make sure receptionists understand your company values, brand and approach by investing in regular training time.
+Make sure receptionists understand your company values, brand and approach by investing in regular training.
 This will give them the confidence to interact with any client who walks through the door.

 - Automate.
 Eliminating time-consuming paperwork reduces interruptions for front-office staff and unchains your receptionist from the front desk.
 This helps your receptionist create a more engaged experience for your client.